 In addition, you can also try Public Bank And Government Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
-This article reviews what to expect at open-to-the-public car auctions and how to locate them at no cost in your own area.
+This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.

 2011 Ford Fiesta Sedan:

 S, man/auto: list price: $13,320, invoice price: $12,886

 SE, man/auto: list price: $14,320, invoice price: $13,826